open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 linkTitle: OTel Collector with Ansible
 date: 2024-03-12
-author: '[Ishan Jain](https://github.com/ishanjainn) (Grafana)'
+author: '[Ishan Jain](https://github.com/ishanjainn) (Grafana)' cSpell:ignore: Ansible Ishan Jain
 # canonical_url: http://somewhere.else/ # This will be added in future
 ---

 This guide is focused on scaling the [OpenTelemetry Collector deployment](/docs/collector/deployment/) across various Linux hosts by leveraging [Ansible](https://www.ansible.com/), to function both as [gateways](/docs/collector/deployment/gateway/) and [agents](/docs/collector/deployment/agent/) within your observability architecture.
 Utilizing the OpenTelemetry Collector in this dual capacity enables a robust collection and forwarding of metrics, traces, and logs to analysis and visualization platforms.

-Here, we outline a strategy for deploying and managing the OpenTelemetry Collector's scalable instances throughout your infrastructure with Ansible, enhancing your overall monitoring strategy and data visualization capabilities in Grafana.
+Here, we outline a strategy for deploying and managing the OpenTelemetry Collector's scalable instances throughout your infrastructure with Ansible, enhancing your overall monitoring strategy and data visualization capabilities in [Grafana](https://grafana.com/).

 ## Before you begin

 To follow this guide, ensure you have:

 - Ansible Installed in your system
-- Linux hosts.
-- SSH access to each of these Linux hosts.
+- Linux hosts along with SSH access to each of these Linux hosts.
-- Account permissions to install and configure the OpenTelemetry Collector on these hosts.
+- Prometheus for gathering metrics

 ## Install the Grafana Ansible collection

-A [OpenTelemetry Collector role](https://github.com/grafana/grafana-ansible-collection/tree/main/roles/opentelemetry_collector) is provided through the [Grafana Ansible collection](https://docs.ansible.com/ansible/latest/collections/grafana/grafana/) as of the 1.1.0 release.
+The [OpenTelemetry Collector role](https://github.com/grafana/grafana-ansible-collection/tree/main/roles/opentelemetry_collector) is provided through the [Grafana Ansible collection](https://docs.ansible.com/ansible/latest/collections/grafana/grafana/) as of the 3.0.0 release.

 To install the Grafana Ansible collection, run this command: